 At the risk of sounding redundant, because I have blogged about this particular topic and hotel before, when something, some place, or someone is really, really good and offers exceptional customer service, it is not only nice but necessary to acknowledge their effort.
 In this case, it’s The Stephen F. Austin Hotel.
-I travel a great deal in my professional life and have the good fortune to stay at wonderful luxury hotels, but the one hotel that comes to mind when setting an exceptional standard is The Stephen F. Austin.
+I travel a great deal in my professional life and have the good fortune to stay at wonderful luxury hotels, but the one hotel that comes to mind when setting an exceptional standard with excellent hotel customer service is The Stephen F. Austin.

 I routinely work in Austin and look for every opportunity to visit two of my favorite people, Issa (Assistant Manager) and Trisha (Concierge).
 With spring break around the corner and summer travel not too far after, this is a perfect time to talk about why travelers go back to a particular hotel again and again.
 Plain and simple gestures mean more than over the top bells and whistles.
 Of course, in the case of The Stephen F. Austin, luxury accommodations are the icing on my own red velvet cake!
 I love driving up to the curb and the valet, who has never seen me before, treats me like I am someone special.
 I walk into the lobby and the person behind the front desk makes eye contact with me and smiles as if she really cares “which credit card I will be using.”
 Here are a few more reasons travelers (in particular me) make a return visit: